Your care options

 You will need to have an assessment so that we can plan your support with you to give you practical help.
 This could include a care worker to call daily to help you get washed and dressed in the morning and a further call in the evening to help you get ready for bed for example.

 Carers visit you at home as required and can help with daily tasks including personal care and preparing food.
-Search NHS Choices to find a provider near you and check that they meet national standards.

 Sometimes when people with very high dependency need care, a carer lives in their home.
 This can be on a permanent basis or short-term following an illness or stay in hospital.